Child Custody Lawyers Near You in Columbus, OH

 Allocating Parental Rights and Responsibilities for Care of Children- Shared Parenting – Full text of the Ohio Revised Code 3109.04 can be read at Codes.Ohio.Gov.
 Provisions include further explanation of custody cases, child reasonability and how custody is decided.

-Child Custody Lawyer in Columbus, OH
+Contact our Child Custody Attorneys in Columbus, OH for a FREE Consultation

 If you are in the need of help with any issue involving child custody, contacts Joslyn Law Firm as soon as possible.